CS 450 / 550 -- Introduction to Computer Graphics

 Basic Needs

 Success at OSU means knowing and using your resources.
 One helpful resource is the community of staff available at the Basic Needs Center (BNC) for support (bnc@oregonstate.edu, 541-737-3747, https://studentlife.oregonstate.edu/bnc).
 Students can drop in during open hours and talk with a BNC student leader for resources, ideas and strategies connected to basic needs challenges.
 The BNC is often known for its food pantry, but there are other resources connected to groceries and affording food and staff who can help you work through housing stressors.
-Undergraduate students, living in Oregon, are especially encouraged to explore SNAP as a resource.
-Domestic undergraduate students living in Oregon are more likely than not to be eligible for SNAP.
-BNC staff are skilled with helping students navigate this process.
-Additionally, the BNC Textbook Lending Program offers students the opportunity to check out required textbooks for the academic term.
-If you are comfortable doing so, please talk with me.
-I will do everything I can to help you.
+Domestic undergraduate students living in Oregon are possibly eligible for SNAP.
+BNC staff are can help you navigate this process.

 Comments?
 Suggestions?
 Questions?
 Contact: